 Cerro San Cristobal

-Cerro San Cristobal has a lovely view of Santiago, rises 300 metres above the city and its slopes and is the city’s largest park.
-There, you can walk through green paths, the Japanese Garden, and visit the animals in the zoo.
+Cerro San Cristobal has a lovely view of Santiago.
+It rises 300 metres above the city and its slopes and is its largest park.
+There, you can walk through green paths, visit the Japanese Garden, and see the animals in the zoo.

-When you reach the top of the hill, you will see the statue of the Virgin Mary, which is 22 metres in height and is dedicated to the Immaculate Conception.
+When you reach the top of the hill, you will see the 22-metre-high statue of the Virgin Mary, which is dedicated to the Immaculate Conception.
 The location also includes a theatre for religious ceremonies.

 Bellavista Neighbourhood